openskope/skope-interface/Developer.md

 Note that per Meteor design, only `public` field is exposed to client-side.

+- `public.searchpage.resultsPerPage` is a positive integer that defines how many items to show per page in the search page.
-- `public.elasticEndpoint` defines what endpoint the SearchKit should be using for querying.
+- `public.elasticEndpoint` is a string that defines what endpoint the SearchKit should be using for querying.
-    Since we are using Meteor to proxy the request to the Elastic Search, this should point to the proxy endpoint.
+    If we are using Meteor to proxy the request to the Elastic Search, this should point to the proxy endpoint.
     (The proxy code actually reads this value to setup the endpoint.)
-- `server.elasticEndpoint` defines where the elastic search server endpoint is.
+- `server.elasticEndpoint` is a string that defines where the elastic search server endpoint is.
 This is used by the proxy to forward search queries.
+If this is not specified, the reverse proxy is not initialized.

 ### Conventions